 Legacies of Slavery

-The practice of slavery helped to shape a worldview which saw black people treated as lesser than white people.
-Many of the offensive attitudes that fuel racist behaviors today stem from ideas and beliefs that were used to justify the transatlantic slave trade.
+The practice of slavery helped to shape a worldview which saw Black people treated as lesser than White people.
+Many of the offensive attitudes that fuel racist behaviours today stem from ideas and beliefs that were used to justify the transatlantic slave trade.

 Researching the legacies of slavery and the Church